-Cash is king: The best cash back credit cards for 2020
+Cash is king: The best cash back credit cards for 2021 - CNN Underscored

 When you pair the Freedom Unlimited with a premium Chase Ultimate Rewards credit card, such as the Chase Sapphire Preferred or Chase Sapphire Reserve, you can convert your cash back to travel points at a rate of 1 cent per point.
 Then, you’re able to redeem those points for travel at an increased value of 1.25 to 1.5 cents apiece via the Chase travel portal.

 Even better, once you’ve converted the cash back to points, you can transfer them to any of Chase’s 13 airline and hotel loyalty partners.
-This amazing flexibility is why CNN Underscored’s partner The Points Guy values Ultimate Rewards points at 2 cents apiece.
+This amazing flexibility is why frequent flyer website The Points Guy values Ultimate Rewards points at 2 cents apiece.
 At that rate, since you’re earning 1.5% cash back in all non-bonus categories with the Freedom Unlimited, you could effectively end up with a 3% return on your everyday purchases.

 One thing that could be better: The Citi Double Cash comes with a higher cash back earning rate on everyday purchases, and you can also convert its cash back to travel points in conjunction with a premium Citi card.